hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 * Highly experienced developers
 * Personalized recommendations
 * Risk-free trial period
-* Fast on-boarding
+* Fast onboarding
 * Great customer service & support

 #### Cons:
 * Being a relatively new network, freelancers might not always be available in fringe technologies.
-But with a highly responsive team, you would be updated about this soon.
+But with a highly responsive team, you are provided with the best possible solution and kept informed at all times.

 ### 2. Toptal